 All switch types display their state (on or off) through different methods and locations.
 A basic switch communicates its state with an exterior switch label added to its right, while a switch without a label uses a checkmark to communicate its state from inside the switch itself.

 - Use a basic switch by default unless space is limited, then use a switch without a label.

 - Add a form label in front of your switch to specify what setting a switch turns on or off, such as Wi-fi or Bluetooth.

 - If you're using a basic switch, add switch labels to clarify between toggled settings, such as On and Off.

 - Don't include the state of a switch in a label if you're using a switch with a label and a checkmark.

 - Don’t use a switch if the options you’re presenting to the user are anything other than “on” or “off.”
 Instead, use radio buttons.

 When to use switches versus checkboxes

-The main difference between a switch and a checkbox is that a switch changes an option and saves it simultaneously, while checkboxes require a separate action such as pressing a “Submit” or “Save” button to save the selection.
+A switch changes an option and saves it simultaneously, while checkboxes require a separate action to save the selection, such as pressing a “Submit” or “Save” button.